AdguardTeam/AdGuardDNSClient/README.md

 Option `-v` enables the verbose log output.

+### <a href="#opts-version" id="opts-version" name="opts-version">Version</a>

+Option `--version` makes AdGuard DNS Client print out the version of the `AdGuardDNSClient` executable to standard output and exit with a success status-code.

 ## <a href="#conf" id="conf" name="conf">Configuration</a>

 ### <a href="#conf-file" id="conf-file" name="conf-file">File</a>

 The YAML configuration file is described in the [`doc/configuration.md`] file, and there is also a sample configuration file `config.dist.yaml`.
 Some configuration parameters can also be overridden using the environment, see [`doc/environment.md`].

 [`doc/configuration.md`]: doc/configuration.md
 [`doc/environment.md`]:   doc/environment.md

 ## <a href="#exit-codes" id="exit-codes" name="exit-codes">Exit codes</a>

-There are a bunch of different error codes that may appear under different error
+There are a few different error codes that may appear under different error conditions:
-conditions:

-- `0`: AdGuardDNSClient successfully finished and exited, no errors.
+- `0`: Successfully finished and exited, no errors.

-- `1`: Internal error, most probably misconfiguration.
+- `1`: Internal error, most likely a misconfiguration.

-- `2`: Bad command-line argument or its value.
+- `2`: Bad command-line argument or value.